Beer in Egypt: History

 The modern beer industry in Egypt was founded by Belgian businessmen in 1897, with the establishment of Crown Brewery in Alexandria and later the Pyramid Brewery in Giza.
 Both breweries produced and sold a beer named Stella, each based on completely different recipes.
 In 1937 Heineken International became a major shareholder in both breweries.
 This acquisition coincided with growing nationalist sentiment and a political drive for increased native involvement in businesses, or Egyptianization.
 Under Heineken's ownership Pyramid Brewery took on the Arabized name Al Ahram Brewery.
 In 1963 the companies were consolidated under the name Al Ahram Beverages Company (ABC), after being nationalized by the socialist government of Egyptian president Gamal Abdel Nasser.
 The Stella brand was unified under government ownership and continued to be mass-produced.
 In 1997 the government sold the company to Egyptian businessman Ahmad Zayat who restructured it and introduced a line of non-alcoholic beverages to the company's portfolio.
 It was acquired once again by Heineken International in 2002.
 Stella remains by far the most popular beer in Egypt, with 47.5 million liters sold in 2016 (equivalent to a third of Egypt's total beer consumption), and ABC, which markets Stella as well as non-alcoholic Birell (the second most popular beer in Egypt), controls 89 percent of Egypt's beer market.

 Today Al Ahram is based in Obour City produces a variety of local and international brands of beer, including Heineken, Desperados and the iconic Stella.
 In 2012 the company made $300 million in profit from beer sales alone.
-It is one of two major breweries in the country, the other being the Egyptian International Beverage Company (known as Egybev) owned by Wadi Group and Egyptian businessman Samih Sawiris.
+It is one of two major breweries in the country, the other being the Egyptian International Beverage Company (known as Egybev) owned by Egyptian businessman Samih Sawiris.

 Non-alcoholic beers, like the aforementioned Birell and fruit-flavored Fayrouz, are very popular in Egypt, as observant Muslims tend to avoid the consumption of alcohol due to religious restrictions.
 Flavored alcoholic beers have also become trendy since the successful launch of tequila-flavored Desperados in 2016.
 ABC followed up with the launch of several fruit-flavored versions of their high-strength Meister Max brand, later in 2016, and other companies have since followed suit.
 These flavored beers are particularly popular with younger Egyptians.

-In February 2021, archaeologists confirmed the discovery of a beer factory at Abydos that dates back to the time of King Narmer who reigned from 3150BC–2613BC.
+In February 2021, archaeologists confirmed the discovery of a beer factory at Abydos that dates back to the time of King Narmer, who reigned during the First Dynastic Period (3150BC–2613BC).